 The first time I made Gnocchi was also the first time I ate it.
 I tried it at Cafe Tonino and loved the simplicity of it so much that I tried it the very same day.
-It failed to recur as a recipe because of the lousy recipe.
-A recent Buzzfeed recipe made me revisit the simple recipe.
+It failed to recur because of the lousy recipe.
+A recent Buzzfeed post made me revisit the simple recipe.
 Tossed in butter with garlic (obviously) this is the simplest Gnocchi, ever.
 Read on for Butter Garlic Gnocchi.

 In case you are interested, you can check out my previous attempt here.